-Planning in San Diego has a long and proud history, dating back to John Nolen's path-breaking plans for the City in 1908 and the Balboa Park Exposition in 1915.
+Planning in San Diego has a long and proud history, dating back to John Nolen's path-breaking plans for the City in 1908 and the 1915 Panama-California Exposition in Balboa Park.
 We devote much of our time to implementing the "City of Villages" concept contained in the 2008 General Plan, largely by updating the City's 50 community plans on a regular basis.
-As a mature city with a dwindling amount of raw land, San Diego must use its remaining land resources wisely and focus on infill development in order to maintain both our prosperity and our quality of life.
-The community plan updates are undertaken by our Long-Range Planning Department.
+As a mature city with a dwindling amount of raw land, San Diego must use its remaining land resources wisely and focus on infill development to maintain both our prosperity and our quality of life.
+The community plan updates are undertaken by our Long-Range Planning Division.

 We have become a leader among cities for our visionary approach to planning.
 The innovative strategies we have created have received local, state and national awards, and made us a model for other cities to follow.

 The Long Range Planning Division includes General Plan monitoring and conformance, Community Planning, Mobility Planning, and Maps & Urban Analysis.
 This division focuses on comprehensive community plan updates, plan implementation, monitoring, and amendments, administering planning grants to further planning initiatives, and support citywide efforts to further the City of Villages smart growth strategy for growth and development.

 The Environmental & Resource Analysis Division includes Historic Resources, Multiple Species Conservation Program and CEQA Policy and Review.
 This division is responsible for the City's "CEQA Policy Wheelhouse" which provides policy guidance on environmental review, as well as environmental review for plan updates, amendments and city projects and focuses on policy and project-level review for the Multiple Species Conservation Program, Historic Resources, and Park Planning.